Sublittoral zone of Martinique

 at Martinique (in march-april) and at Basse-Terre (in january and march) differ noticeably from those that we have collected at Marie-Galante (in march and may).

-If the period of collect can explain partly the difference, likely, the mineralogical nature of the sediments (coral origin at Marie-Galante and abrasion of volcanic stones at Basse-Terre and at Martinique) plays an important role in the composition of the two diatom communities.
+If the period of collect can explain partly the difference, the mineralogical nature of the sediments (coral origin at Marie-Galante and abrasion of volcanic stones at Basse-Terre and at Martinique) could influence the composition of the two diatom communities.

 The dominant genera in lesser Antilles :